FAR sets spud date for Gambian well

 FAR explains that Soloo Deep has a lower chance of success but higher potential volumes.
 The estimated quantities of petroleum that may potentially be recovered by the future application of a development project relate to undiscovered accumulations.
 These estimates have an associated risk of discovery and further risk of development.
 Therefore, further exploration and appraisal is required to determine the existence of a significant quantity of potentially moveable hydrocarbons.

 FAR’s approved budget for the Bambo-1 well is $51 million with $11.4 million expended to date.
 As the company has a 50 per cent working interest, its share of the budgeted well cost is $25.5 million with $19.8 million yet to be spent.
 The firm’s share of the well cost will be funded from cash at hand.

 The company completed successful case planning in the event of a discovery, outside well preparations for the drilling of the Bambo-1 well.

-The firm confirmed it will continue to review opportunities for additional acreage in a successful case, while also progressing its evaluation efforts for the additional prospects – Jobo, Jatto and Malo – in A2 and A5 licences.
-FAR has stressed that the success in the Bambo-1 well will high grade these other prospects for drilling in the future.
+The firm confirms it will continue to review opportunities for additional acreage in a successful case, while also progressing its evaluation efforts for the additional prospects – Jobo, Jatto and Malo – in A2 and A5 licences.
+FAR claims that the success in the Bambo-1 well will high grade these other prospects for drilling in the future.